-The exhibition does a good job of bringing home the impact of those strange meetings on distant shores, when two cultures collided, often with fatal results.
-It offers different perspectives, looking at the expeditions from the point of view of the explorers and those you might call the explored.
-This is most effective when we hear voices from the descendants of those who encountered Cook.
-It also touches on how Cook and his voyages have been mythologised, for example in a fascinating exploration of the different depictions of Cook’s death which waver between showing him as a man of peace and an invader.
+The exhibition did a good job of bringing home the impact of those strange meetings on distant shores, when two cultures collided, often with fatal results.
+It offered different perspectives, looking at the expeditions from the point of view of the explorers and those you might call the explored.
+This is most effective when we heard voices from the descendants of those who encountered Cook.
+It also touched on how Cook and his voyages have been mythologised, for example in a fascinating exploration of the different depictions of Cook’s death which waver between showing him as a man of peace and an invader.

 I would like to have seen more about the ideology behind the science of the voyages, which to me seems connected with the imperial project.
 It was a science that sought to classify, control and utilise.
 It was a destructive science in the days when collecting specimens meant removing them from their habitats.
 It was a cruel science willing to inflict pain on the animals it studied, which were killed before being drawn and preserved.
 It was a science in the service of the state, industry and commerce.
 It would be valuable to explore how, if at all, any of this has changed.

 I doubt that the debates about the scientific and imperial aspects of Cook’s voyage will ever be resolved.
 Was Cook a hero, or an imperialist invader?
 A scientist, or a plunderer?
 This nicely balanced exhibition will give you much to think about on these and other aspects of the voyages.
 It also includes some wonderful artefacts, amongst them drawings, logs and journals, including Captain Cook’s own.
 There’s a lovely book – James Cook: The Voyages – which I couldn’t resist buying.
 The exhibition is also accompanied by a website which further explores different perspectives on the voyages and their imperial legacy.